ucsc-cgp/cloud-billing-report/aws/README.md

 * AWS access keys
 * S3 bucket name containing billing data

-## Development

-    $ docker build -t report_aws .
-    $ docker run -v $(pwd)/report.html:/root/aws-reporting/report.html report_aws

-will deposit `report.html` in `aws/`, where you can open it in your browser or send it with `sendmail` or something like that.

-Generate reports for past dates like so:

-    $ docker run -v $(pwd)/report.html:/root/aws-reporting/report.html \
-          report_aws 2020-09-22

 ### Known issues

 If AWS is refusing your requests with a 403 error and you know that your keys